 - Considerations regarding solid state drives

-For a discussion of hardware planning for deployment, review "Hardware capacity planning for your Splunk deployment" in this manual.
+For a discussion of hardware planning for deployment, see the Capacity Planning manual.

 Unix operating systems

-* Solaris 8 does not support 64-bit Splunk installs.
-Also, Solaris 11 does not support 32-bit Splunk installs.
+* Splunk Enterprise is available for Solaris 10.
+Solaris 11 does not support 32-bit Splunk Enterprise installs.

-** Be sure to read important notes on FreeBSD 7 below.
+** See the notes on FreeBSD 7 compatibility below.

 † You must use gnu